GardenWolfGroup/TailBone/README.md

 4. [Installation](#installation)

 ##Latest Hotfixes
+###v1.02
+1. Added a sleep arg in system/upgrader/run.php to prevent "Redirected too many times" issue.
+2. Removed the board from sytem/admin/sys/pages/loggedin.php and replaced it with simple version checker

+###v1.01
-v1.01 - Updated system/installer/sys/submit.php file so that the "construction" variable is defined after Tailbone installation.
+Updated system/installer/sys/submit.php file so that the "construction" variable is defined after Tailbone installation.

 ##General Information
 Tailbone is a software for Web servers to use, this is designed for \*NIX Servers, Windows Server DOESN'T WORK with Tailbone at all!